 Second Grade at Forest Path Academy

-These grades are combined with 3rd for some subjects such as history, science, art, and Spanish; but are separated for language arts and math classes based on their reading level.
+These grades may be combined with 3rd for some subjects such as history, science, art, and Spanish; but are separated for language arts and math classes based on their reading level.

 All students are placed in Math and Phonics/Literature classes based on their reading and math ability level.
 For other classes, they are grouped with their age level.
 The science and history in this age level are suitable for more advanced readers as well as emergent readers.